zHealthRobotics/POC_arm/README.md

 * Launch Docker Desktop
 * Sign in or create a Docker account

-Wait until the bottom-left of Docker Desktop shows: Engine running
+Wait until the bottom-left of Docker Desktop shows **Engine running**.

 ---

-# 3. Install WSL
+# 2. Install WSL

 Open **PowerShell as Administrator** and run: